 Survey weighted percentages shown.
 N = Number of children in FRS sample.
 Small sample sizes may lead to unreliable estimates.
-N less than or equal to 5 have been omitted attempted suicide than their more advantaged counterparts.
-The proportion experiencing psychological distress was also higher among those from lower income families25.
-Child poverty has a lasting impact on child and adolescent mental health.
-A single transition into poverty has been linked to child psychological distress, independent of parental employment status.
+N less than or equal to 5 have been omitted

 After accounting for other factors that might influence mental health, research using data from the Millennium Cohort Study found that the odds of poor mental health and wellbeing in children were significantly increased if they transitioned into poverty during their childhood26.